shuflyn/charybot/README.md

 # charybot
-objected to horisontal distribution aggregator.
+objected to horisontal charity distribution aggregation.

 this project is being develop partly for the sake of finding some experience in golang,